 To take classes at Parkland College, you must fill out and submit an admissions application.
 To have access to most veterans benefits, it's important to choose a program of study.

 Please have your official high school transcript, GED, or other high school equivalency transcript mailed to Parkland College.
 If applicable, also have official transcripts mailed from any colleges you have attended.
-Institutions may also send transcripts electronically through any of the major exchange networks.
+Institutions may send transcripts electronically through any of the major exchange networks.
 For summer and fall of 2020 we are accepting transcripts directly from the student as unofficial, but you will need official high school transcripts to receive financial aid.
 Please email transcripts to Admissions@parkland.eduIf you would like to have your military experience evaluated for college credit, please request those transcripts at https://jst.doded.mil/.
-Once the transcripts are received at Parkland, you can meet with a credentials analyst to see what credits can be evaluated.
+Once the transcripts are received at Parkland, you can connect with a credentials analyst to see what credits can be evaluated.

 Once you have applied, we will send you email about how to set up your Parkland College student accounts.
 E-tools is a great place to start if you need more help with that process.

 Looking for help to pay for classes?
 Visit Financial Aid for information on grants and scholarships.
 Veterans are encouraged to file the Free Application for Federal Student Aid (FAFSA) in addition to their military benefits.

-Visit with our veterans coordinator at email@example.com to help you determine which benefits you are eligible to receive, how to apply for them, and what the rules and regulations of those benefits entail.
+Contact our veterans coordinator at email@example.com to help you determine which benefits you are eligible to receive, how to apply for them, and what the rules and regulations of those benefits entail.
 Find more information about our veteran services here.

 If you have been diagnosed with a disability and would like testing accommodations, please let us know so we may assist you through our Accessibility Services department.